vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_battle_script_command_macro.md

 ## How to add new Battle Script Commands/Macros

 To preface this tutorial, the battle engine upgrade has exhausted all battle script command IDs.
 Historically, we've used the `various` command to effectively add new commands.
-However, this has caused issues of mantainability and readability due to the massive switch needed for it.
-Thanks to the cleanup made by the team and contributors, we now are able to call an infinite amount of commands by using `callnative`, This is preferential to creating a secondary battle script command table like is done in the CFRU.
+However, this has caused issues of maintainability and readability due to the massive switch needed for it.
+Thanks to the cleanup made by the team and contributors, we now are able to call an infinite amount of commands by using `callnative`.
+This is preferential to creating a secondary battle script command table like is done in the CFRU.

 In general, `gBattlescriptCurrInstr` tracks the current battle script position as a ROM address.
 Fortunately, we don't need to worry about ROM addresses when using the decomps, but it is important to understand because of how the `callnative` command is set up.